bgu-frontend/hw1_2025/README.md

 ### Github
 HW1 will be submitted via Github.
-Please open a user with your email address.
+Please create a user with your email address.
 To securely update files from your machine by SSH authentication: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys